UZAIR676/Rainfall-Prediction-Using-Machine-Learning/README.md

 # Rainfall Prediction Using Machine Learning

-This project predicts rainfall using machine learning techniques, leveraging historical weather data.
+This project predicts rainfall using machine learning techniques

 ## Features
 - Data preprocessing and visualization